Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: CRP Hartree-Fock Theory

 where the first term is formally identical to the RHF energy but here evaluated with respect to DSE-relaxed MOs.
 The remaining two terms reflect a quadrupole- and exchange-type correction emerging from the electronic dipole self-energy and render $\mathcal{V}^{(ec)}_\mathrm{rhf}$ origin invariant.
-We note, the CRP-HF approach gives equivalent energies as the CBO-HF method augmented by a minimization routine in the cavity subspace but requires only a single self-consistent field cycle.
+We note that the CRP-HF approach and the CBO-HF method augmented by a minimization routine in cavity coordinate space give identical energies, however, the CRP-HF approach requires only a single self-consistent field cycle to arrive at the stationary result.